-- Parts of this work originated from mу workshop presentation with Miyaqi Sadamitsu at 25th Annual Conference of Kansai Linguistic Society held at Kobe University of Commerce.
+1 Parts of this work originated from my workshop presentation with Miyaqi Sadamitsu at 25thAnnual Conference of Kansai Linguistic Society held at Kobe University of Commerce.
 This research, of course, is based on my own analysis and developed of my own.
-But I thank Miyagi Sadamitsu for allowing me to develop the content of our presentation after the conference and to incorporate it into this chapter. - 2 In addition, in Leech (1987) and Palmer (1987) it is also seen that, as in (i) and (ii) below, "recently occurred events" are a feature of this usage. - (i) But Fujimori's government has had its successes.
-It effectively diminished the threat of terrorists, and it brought more propensity and economic stability to the nation. - Fauconnier (1997), and Fauconnier and Sweetser (1996) are the books that attempt to demonstrate that a cognitive process like blending is not only at work at the heart of fundamental creative language principles such as metaphors, but also deeply related with the generation of grammatical constructions such as causative construction, and further it is involved on various fronts, such as thinking in science, art and the like.
+But I thank Miyagi Sadamitsu for allowing me to develop the content of our presentation after the conference and to incorporate it into this chapter.

+2 In addition, in Leech (1987) and Palmer (1987) it is also seen that, as in (i) and (ii) below, "recently occurred events" are a feature of this usage.

+(i) But Fujimori's government has had its successes.
+It effectively diminished the threat of terrorists, and it brought more propensity and economic stability to the nation.

+3 Fauconnier (1997), and Fauconnier and Sweetser (1996) are the books that attempt to demonstrate that a cognitive process like blending is not only at work at the heart of fundamental creative language principles such as metaphors, but also deeply related with the generation of grammatical constructions such as causative construction, and further art and the like.